Technical University of Civil Engineering of Bucharest

-The Technical University of Civil Engineering of Bucharest (Universitatea Tehnică de Construcții din București (UTCB)) is a public university in Bucharest, Romania, founded in 1948.
+The Technical University of Civil Engineering Bucharest (Universitatea Tehnică de Construcții din București (UTCB)) is a public university in Bucharest, Romania, founded in 1948.
 It was formerly known as the Institute of Civil Engineering of Bucharest.

 UTCB is a member of the Romanian Alliance of Technical Universities (ARUT).

 Academics

 Technical University of Civil Engineering is organized into 7 faculties and one department.
 The university offers 4-year programmes, awarding the degree of Bachelor of Science (Engineer), and graduate/postgraduate programmes awarding the degrees of Master (2-year programmes) and Doctorate/PhD (3-year programmes).